 Healthy Soils – Linking soil carbon and soil acidification with farm management practices

-This project benchmarked soil carbon & acidification levels on 109 farms.
+This project ran from 2010-2013 and benchmarked soil carbon & acidification levels on 109 farms.
 This project was delivered in partnership with DEPI and CSIRO.
 This project significantly increased awareness amongst farmers about soil carbon and how this relates to farm management practices.
 For comprehensive soil carbon results please click here.

 Sub Soil Compost Trials